 Heading Contents of Field Train# The number that identifies the train in the Trains directory.
-There is one unlabeled column between those labeled "Train#" and "Date."
-This column can contain A , B , I , S , or nothing.
-If "A," an Exception Alarm was detected on the train.
-If "I," an Integrity Failure was detected.
-If "B," both an Exception Alarm and an Integrity Failure were detected.
-If "S," a System Alarm was detected, but Exception Alarms and Integrity Failures weren't.
-If blank, no Exception Alarm, Integrity Failure, or System Alarm was detected.
 Date The date the train arrived at the site.
 Date is in mm/dd/yy format.
-Section 4.0 - Serial Interface tells how to change this value using the Date and Time submenu of the Setup Menu.
+Section 4.0 - Serial Interface tells how to change this value using the Date and Time submenu of the Setup menu.
 Time The time the train arrived at the site.
 Time is in 24-hour hh:mm format, where 8 a.m. is 08:00, noon is 12:00, 8 p.m. is 20:00, and midnight is 00:00.
-Section 4.0 - Serial Interface tells how to change this value using the Date and Time submenu of the Setup Menu.
-Cars The total number of cars counted by the SmartScanNG 2 system.
-Axles The total number of axles counted by the SmartScanNG 2 system.
+Section 4.0 - Serial Interface tells how to change this value using the Date and Time submenu of the Setup menu.
+Cars The total number of cars counted by the SmartScanNG system.
+Axles The total number of axles counted by the SmartScanNG system.
 TO1 The total number of hits counted by gating transducer TO1.
 TO1 is the first gating transducer going north or east from the bearing scanner.
 It is the gating transducer closest to the bearing scanner.
 TO2 The total number of hits counted by gating transducer TO2.
 TO2 is the second gating transducer going north or east from the bearing scanner.
 It is the gating transducer farthest from the bearing scanner.
 AEI Tags The total number of AEI tags stored.
 The number of tag pairs found plus those single tags that lack a match.
 This heading always appears, even if the AEI subsystem is disabled using the AEI option on the Equipment Settings menu.
-Speed (mph) The train's exit speed in miles per hour.
+Speed (kph) The train's exit speed in Kilometers per hour.
 Dir The direction the train was traveling.
 Valid values are N, S, E, and W. Rail Average Under this heading are two columns, one for each bearing scanner, containing the average temperature read by the bearing scanners.
 If the track orientation is east and west, the bearing scanners are labeled north and south.
 If the track orientation is north and south, they are labeled east and west.
 Wheel Maximum Under this heading are two columns, one for each wheel scanner, containing the maximum temperature read by the wheel scanners.
 If the track orientation is east and west, the wheel scanners are labeled north and south.
 If the track orientation is north and south, they are labeled east and west.
 This field appears only when the Hotwheel option on the Equipment Settings menu is enabled.
 Amb Temp The ambient temperature, in degrees Fahrenheit, at the time the train arrived at the site.
 Bat The system battery voltage at the time the train passed the site.